santhoshtr/telegram-rss-reader/README.md

 TELEGRAM_BOT_TOKEN=XXXXXXXXXXX
 FEED_DATABASE=reader.db
 FEED_UPDATE_INTERVAL=1800
+ARCHIVE_POSTS=false
+EXCLUDE_WORDS="കൊന്നു
+കൊലപ്പെടുത്തി"
 ```

 Make sure to edit the values as per your environment.
 FEED_UPDATE_INTERVAL is in minutes.
 So 1800 = 30*60.
 That is, fetch the feeds in every 30 minutes

+EXCLUDE_WORDS are words to filter the feeds.
+If you don't want to read posts with titles containing these words, add those words here, one per line.

+ARCHIVE_POSTS controls whether posts need to be archived in archive.org or not.

 Install requirements
 ---------------------